 - Students who specialize in China must take a least one 3-credit course on Japan; and those who specialize in Japan must take at least one 3-credit course on China.

-- In preparation of the thesis, each IDMA student must give a talk on their thesis topic in the EALL Colloquium series.
+- In preparation of the thesis project, each IDMA student must give a talk on their topic in the EALL Colloquium series.

-- When course work and thesis have been completed, the student must pass an oral examination centered on the thesis topic.
+- When course work and the thesis project have been completed, the student must pass an oral examination centered on the chosen topic.

 IDMA students are regularly assessed in the following skills areas to ensure the graduates will be able to perform competently: